← Back to Thinking

 3. Empty State as Default

 A new user who logs in to blank charts, placeholder lines, and "You haven't added anything yet" prompts doesn't think I need to populate this.
 They think something is broken or I don't understand this product.
 The empty state is not a neutral blank canvas.
 It's an active experience - and for most SaaS products, it's their coldest and most avoidable first impression.
+I've written about why SaaS empty states lose users before they begin and what the design actually needs to do.

 A product tour teaches.
 An action-first screen activates.
 Only one of them keeps users past session one.